 HERITAGE HIGHLIGHTS: The most famous clipper ship in the China Tea Trade

-But once more the steam ship spoiled the Cutty Sark's career, and once the steam vessels made the Australian wool trade their own, the Cutty Sark was sold to a Portugese company.
-From 1895-1922 the ship (renamed Ferreira) was a tramp vessel, carrying cargo between Portugal and the far-flung corners of the Portugese Empire.
+But once more the steamship spoiled the Cutty Sark's career, and once the steam vessels made the Australian wool trade their own, the Cutty Sark was sold to a Portuguese company.
+From 1895-1922 the ship (renamed Ferreira) was a tramp vessel, carrying cargo between Portugal and the far-flung corners of the Portuguese Empire.

 In 2007 a devastating fire broke out aboard the Cutty Sark, and it appeared that the ship might be completely destroyed.
 Thankfully total disaster was avoided, but the subsequent restoration lasted until 2012.